Suprcode/Crystal.Database/Jev/README.md

 *LATEST*
-4/7/21
+17/7/21

--Edited drop files for the following monsters;
+-Added the following monsters for the server to launch;
-HornedCommander/HornedMage/HornedSorceror/HornedArcher/HornedWarrior.
+Warrior Scroll//Taoist Scroll//Wizard Scroll//Assassin Scroll

 27/01/21